-Once you’ve completed the required fingerprinting and paperwork, human resources will provide you with the approved Student Intern Authorization form to give to your cooperating teacher verifying your eligibility to student teach.
+Once you’ve completed the required fingerprinting and paperwork, human resources will provide you with the approved Student Teacher Authorization form to give to your cooperating teacher verifying your eligibility to student teach.
 This authorization must be provided before your assignment can commence.

 Prior to completion of your solo activity – Upon completion of the required paperwork outlined herein, student teachers are eligible to substitute teach for their cooperating teacher(s) only.
 Substitute teaching is limited to the cooperating teacher(s) in order to assure minimal disruption to your learning activities and to not interfere with your internship/apprenticeship responsibilities.

 After the completion of your solo activity – Upon successful completion of your student teaching assignment you may also be eligible to substitute throughout the EWSD (or your preferred schools within the EWSD).
 To qualify, you must have a minimum of two Recommendation Rubrics (found below) completed (one from your cooperating teacher and one from the principal) and submitted directly to Human Resources.
 We can only accept recommendation rubrics received directly from the person completing the form.
 You will not be eligible to substitute teach upon completion of your student teaching assignment until these rubrics are received and you are approved to substitute teach.
 Click here for more information about substitute teaching.

 While serving as a student teacher with our supervisory union, you are expected to meet the minimum performance expectations.
 These minimum performance expectations include, but are not necessarily limited to, the following: